git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 and the other person would see the same thing, share the same input, and the same active window and pane.

-The above are just examples, but any general workspace you'd normally use in a terminal for any task can gain the benefit of you being able to persist it!
+The above are just examples, any general workspace you'd normally use in a terminal for any task can gain the benefit of you being able to persist it!
-That includes projects or repetitive efforts you'd multitask on.
+Including projects or repetitive efforts you'd multitask on.
 The *[tips and tricks](#tips-and-tricks)* section will dive into specific flows you can use today.